“Our goal is to assist each person we serve with living a personally meaningful and enjoyable life.”

 The Individual Supports program offices and Community Center are located in Malden, MA.
 The Community Center serves as a place where individuals are encouraged to gather and build peer connections; share information and resources; and connect to other community services, including volunteer opportunities.

-Passages Transitional Living Model:
+Transitional Living Models

 The CHS Multi-Family Residential Living Model provides a flexible, cost effective and inclusive community living experience for individuals with varying supports needs.
 In this model, CHS oversees multiple separate housing units within one residential setting, such as a 2, 3 or 4 family home, an apartment building, or a condominium community.
 Individuals served live in their own home, but share staff, amenities and support services, designed to meet each person’s unique needs.

 In this service model, participants and their families co-manage services provided in the family home in partnership with CHS.
-The Choices Model is designed to supplement other services for individuals living at home with their families or as an alternative to traditional residential and day program service models.
+The Agency With Choice Model is designed to supplement other services for individuals living at home with their families or as an alternative to traditional residential and day program service models.
 Respite care, community services, recreation and social services are available, as well as homemaker, educational and behavioral services.

 Services also include: